sebastianspicker/rootstock/README.md

 A working tree for rootstock with an evolving implementation history.

 ## Overview
-rootstock documents maintained build commands, known limits, and remaining work.
+rootstock records the stable project shape and the work still worth checking.

 ## Status
 Lifecycle stage: expansion.
-Maintenance guidance now reflects the stable shape.
+The useful early notes have been carried forward.

 ## Development
 - Aligned local and CI checks for github actions.